Position

 Host Job Description Sample

 We are seeking a friendly and professional Host to join our team.
 The ideal candidate will be responsible for greeting guests, ensuring a welcoming atmosphere, and providing excellent customer service.
-The Host will also be responsible for managing reservations, seating guests, and addressing any guest inquiries or concerns.
+The Host will also be responsible for managing reservations and seating guests in a timely manner.

 Responsibilities: